recursivebugs/v1cs/README.md

 2. Deploy Vision One Container Security to your EKS cluster:
    - Go to the "Actions" tab in your GitHub repository
-   - Select the "Deploy Vision One Container Security to EKS" workflow
+   - Select the "Deploy Vision One Container Security" workflow
    - Fill in the required parameters:
      - Vision One Container Security Policy ID (created in the previous step)
      - Vision One Container Security Group ID